IOTA: A Potential Alternative to Blockchains

 Every electronic appliance nowadays has a variant that can go online.
 We are living in the era of the Internet of Things (IoT) where not only home appliances but even cities can be linked via a network so they talk to each other.
 Performing such a feat is no small task and it requires a secure network that functions fast enough and is economically sustainable so that any system can adopt it.
 This is also what the Internet of Things Application – IOTA – has set out to do.

-One of the issues with blockchains is that they suffer from what is called the blockchain trilemma – a challenge in finding the right balance between decentralization, security, and scalability.
 Although they may be secure and have no central authority to govern them, transactions per second can be too slow for a large-scale network where speed is of importance.
 To go around this, IOTA takes the directed acyclic graph (DAG) structure and aims to provide a feasible solution.